hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Builds project, allocating max 4096MB memory to Node; runs webpack based on webpack.prod.config.js file.

-## build-consumer

-Definition: `tsc --project ./tsconfig.consumer.json && tsc-alias --project ./tsconfig.consumer.json`

-Description: Runs a compilation based on tsconfig.consumer.json; does not emit files; replaces alias with relative paths post-compilation.

 ## build:css

-_Deprecated; recommend for removal._

 Definition: `NODE_ENV=production build client/styles/shared.scss`

 Considerations: Why do we have a separate CSS build?
 Who uses it?
 And does it even work?
 We don't appear to have a `build` command that it could modify.
+Deprecated; recommend removal.

 ## heroku-postbuild

 Definition: `NODE_OPTIONS=--max-old-space-size=$(../../scripts/get-max-old-space-size.sh) webpack --config webpack/webpack.prod.config.js --progress && yarn build-consumer`